xumj2021/xumj2021.github.io/content/post/Utilize Google Search.md

 Apparently, you need further check with the above fuzzy search.
 But on the other hand, you may ask Google in a more precise way 😈.

-For example, when checking TESLA’s official Twitter account, you can just put `what is TSLA's official twitter account' in the search box.
+For example, when checking TESLA’s official Twitter account, you can just put `what is TSLA's official twitter account` in the search box.
 Whenever she has a clear-cut answer, the nice Google will return it to you on the top of the searched results.

 <center>
     <img style="border-radius: 0.3125em;